Last Layer Hamiltonian Monte Carlo: Preliminaries

-Due to the computational demands of MCMC, alternative approaches like stochastic variational inference (SVI) have gained popularity for approximating posterior distributions of DNNs more efficiently.
-Variational inference (VI) aims to estimate the intractable posterior distribution through replacing the parameters of a DNN with a set of variational distributions $q$.
-A common approach for VI is to replace each network parameter as a 1-dimensional Gaussian distribution.
-To approximate the true (intractable) posterior distribution, the evidence lower bound (ELBO) \citep{jordan1999introduction,blei2017variational} is used to minimize the Kullback-Leibler (KL) divergence between the variational distribution and the true posterior.
-Since backpropagating through randomly sampled variables (the variational distributions $q$) is infeasible, Bayes-by-backprop (BBB, \citealt{blundell2015weight}) employs the reparameterization trick \citep{kingma2013auto}.
-The introduction of a new variable $\epsilon \sim \mathcal{N}(0,1)$ reparameterizes the random variable $q$, which allows the sampling process to be differentiable and thus facilitates the backpropagation.
+Variational inference (VI) aims to approximate the intractable posterior distribution by replacing each parameter in a DNN with a variational distribution $q$.
+A common approach replaces each network parameter as a one-dimensional Gaussian distribution with learnable mean $\mu$ and standard deviation $\sigma$.
+To find the optimal variational distributions for all parameters, we compare how closely the variational distribution $q(\theta)$ approximates the true posterior $p(\theta | x)$.
+This comparison is done using the Kullback-Leibler (KL) divergence.
+However, since the true posterior is intractable, the evidence lower bound (ELBO) \cite{blei2017variational, jordan1999introduction} reformulates the KL divergence to separate the intractable term and define a tractable lower bound on the log marginal likelihood.
+Maximizing the ELBO thus provides a practical surrogate objective that implicitly minimizes the KL divergence between the variational distribution and the true posterior, yielding a tractable approximation.
+Backpropagating through randomly sampled variables from $q$ is not directly feasible.
+Bayes-by-Backprop (BBB, \cite{blundell2015weight}) addresses this by employing the reparameterization trick \cite{kingma2013auto}, which introduces an auxiliary noise variable $\epsilon \sim \mathcal{N}(0,1)$.
+This reparameterizes the sampling process so that a sample from $q$ can be expressed as a differentiable function of $\epsilon$, enabling gradient flow through the sampling step and thus allowing standard backpropagation.